tonyksong/genie/README.md

 # genie
-LAT35N Team91 CSE6242 Group Project
+LAT35N Team91 CSE 6242 Group Project

 1. DESCRIPTION - Describe the package in a few paragraphs
 2. INSTALLATION - How to install and setup your code<br/>